virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 ### Software Update
-  ???
-NEED TO DOCUMENT HOW TO UPDATE FROM PREVIOUS VERSION WHERE UTILITIES FILES HAVE CHANGED ???

   Perform a software update if you have previously _activated_ your license key.

   Updating the software is a very simple procedure, you will have to replace your old version of **TradingAutomation.exe** with the newly downloaded version of **TradingAutomation.exe**.
 If you are unsure how to do this, then follow the steps given below: